-COMMAND CALB TYPE Function DESCRIPTION Commands the DSA to perform a quick zero barometric calibration.
-The pressure entered as the barometric pressure must be in PSIA (with up to 6 decimal places).
+COMMAND CALB ТҮРЕ Function DESCRIPTION Commands the DSA to perform a quick zero barometric calibration.
+The pressure entered as the barometric pressure (with up to 6 decimal places) in the units set in the UNITS variable.
+For example if UNITS is set to KPA, barometric pressure must be entered in KPA.
 The CALB function produces A/D count values for each pressure channel that is subtracted from the raw pressure counts before converting to the chosen pressure units based on the current pressure, and the entered barometric pressure.
-The data is stored in the DELTA configuration variable array.
+The data is stored in the DELTA configuration vari- able array.
 After a CALB is completed, the values stored in delta are activated.
 NOTE: In order for the correction to be active, CALZ must be set to 1.
-The CALB function only uses the entered pressure for channels that are defined as absolute sensors.
+The CALB function only uses the entered pressure for channels that are defined as absolute sen- sors.
 If a channel is not defined as an absolute channel, the software will not perform a CALB on that channel.
-SYNTAX CALB <bar> calb</bar> RETURNS Prompt when ready to accept a new command.
-EXAMPLE // To perform a quick-zero offset calibration, and the current barometric pressure is 14.1psia CALB 14.1 > NOTES Similar to the MCALZ command, MCALB <bar> brate barometric without changing the internal solenoids.</bar> NOTES The MODEL variable will dictate if the CALZ or CALB command is accepted (based on sensor configuration).
+SYNTAX CALB < barometric pressure> RETURNS Prompt when ready to accept a new command.
+EXAMPLE // To perform a quick-zero offset calibration, UNITS == PSI, and the current barometric pressure is 14.1psia CALB 14.1 > NOTES Similar to the MCALZ command, MCALB <barometric pressure=""> is supported as a method to cali- brate barometric without changing the internal solenoids.</barometric> NOTES The MODEL variable will dictate if the CALZ or CALB command is accepted (based on sensor con- figuration).